• PROGRAM

 • Identification and use of native metabolic capacities to solve environmental problems (soil, water, air).

-• Advanced mitigation of GHG emissions, adapting microbial activity in different agrosystems.
+• Advanced mitigation of greenhouse gas (GHG) emissions, adapting microbial activity in different agrosystems.

 • Modulation of the physiological activity of microbial communities to accelerate bioprocesses (agrosystems and bioreactors).